What is Estrella War?

-Most well trafficked areas (like Merchant’s Row) have handicapped porta-potties available, handicapped accessible showers are provided at the shower trucks, and a limited number of electrical outlets are reserved at Chirurgeon’s Point for recharging or using medical devices.
+Most well trafficked areas (like Merchant’s Row) have ADA accessible porta-potties available, ADA accessible showers are provided at the shower trucks, and a limited number of electrical outlets are reserved at First Aid for recharging or using medical devices.
 In addition, a Special Needs Coordinator is available to provide golf cart transport for those with special needs (requests are handled on a first-come, first-serve, as-available basis.)
 Please check the Gatebook you receive when you arrive at the event for the days/hours this Special Needs service is provided, and how you can request it.

 What is there to do?